geodimitriadis/geodimitriadis.github.io/research.md

      <img src="{{ site.baseurl }}/assets/super_chandra.jpg"
           alt="SNe 2020esm and 2021zny.">
      <figcaption>
          Early spectrum of the "super-Chandrasekhar" SN 2020esm, compared with other SNe of various types (left), and light curve of the "super-Chandrasekhar" SN 2021zny, with our best CSM model fit (right).
+From Dimitriadis et al. 2022 and Dimitriadis et al. 2023.
      </figcaption>
 </figure>